 Before signing any contract for property, merchandise, or services, carefully

-your understanding of what you are buying.
-Make sure that, among the other
+what you believe you are buying.
+Make sure that, among the other things

 A full description of the lot and its location.

 A description of the type, size, and design of burial merchandise, and

 of services to be performed.
 Does the price include installation of merchandise?

 Guarantees for transfer of lots to another cemetery (or other arrangements)

 should you or your family members move, if that is part of the agreement.